kelseyhightower/confd/README.md

 ## Configuration

-The confd configuration file is written in the TOML format and is loaded from `/etc/confd/confd.toml` by default.
+The confd configuration file is written in [TOML](https://github.com/mojombo/toml) and loaded from `/etc/confd/confd.toml` by default.

 Optional: